SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 You place an ampersand (``&``) directly before a variable's name when you pass it as an argument to an inout parameter, to indicate that it can be modified by the function.
-(This is similar to C's use of the ampersand character as a reference operator.)

 .. note::